melaniebrgr/learning-computer-science/04-languages/03-python/python.md

 Python type hints are not used for runtime validation by default.
 They are primarily intended for static type checking with, e.g. `mypy`, which catch type-related errors during development.
 However, **third-party libraries like pydantic or typeguard** can be used to perform runtime validation based on type hints.

+`typechecked` works at the function level.
+It checks types for function arguments and return values during execution.
+It is lightweight and simple and does not support complex validation rules or transformations.
+It raises a `TypeError` if a type mismatch is detected.

+`pydantic` works at the object level.
+It validates attributes of data models and can also parse and transform input data into the desired format.
+It supports complex validation rules, default values, and can parse various formats, e.g. JSON.
+It raises a `ValidationError` with detailed information about the validation failure.

 ```python
 # Using typeguard for runtime type checking
 from typeguard import typechecked